- This event has passed.

 Returning Teams – Teams who played in the Men’s 2’s last summer will receive Priority Registration.
-If your team name or team captain has changed, please notify the Adult Program Manager at email@example.com.
+If your team name or team captain has changed, please notify the Adult Program Manager at firstname.lastname@example.org.
 Your team will be approved and you will receive an automated email reminding you to log back in to the system and complete payment to finalize registration.
-Your team is guaranteed a spot as long as you do this between April 23rd, 2018 – Sunday April 29th (midnight).
+Your team is guaranteed a spot as long as you do this before priority registration ends.
 After this time, you will need to registered in the open registration with all other new teams.

-New Teams – After the Priority Registration deadline, registration will open May 1st for teams to join the league.
-This will be a first come first serve basis and there will be NO waitlist for these leagues.
+New Teams – After the Priority Registration deadline, registration will open for teams to join the league.

 5. Select your team’s category of play, “AA, A, B, or C.” If you are unsure of your team’s skill level, please make an educated guess.
 The first night of league will be a seeding night.